tgraupmann/UnityWebGLSpeechDetection/README.md

 # UnityWebGLSpeechDetection
 The WebGL For Speech Detection package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81076).

+# See Also

+The WebGL For Speech Synthesis package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81861).

 # Supported Platforms

 * WebGL